Kowal Sentry Integration for Magento 2

 Recommendation:

-- enable together with strong masking for checkout and payments.
+- enable together with strong masking of checkout and payment data.

 Enable User Feedback Widget